nicoscattaneo/PixSim/README.md

 ## Overview

-**PixSim** is a flexible, cross-platform, open-source platform designed for stand-level forest growth simulations.
+**PixSim** is a flexible, cross-platform, open-source tool designed for stand-level forest growth simulations.
 It operates at the pixel level using high-resolution, wall-to-wall forest resource maps.
-(Work in progress…)

 ## Installation